Rusty112358/Power-Platform/README.md

 The project transforms raw data into actionable insights through a series of automated ETL processes and intuitive visualizations.

-The reason why it's called a work in progress is that software always changes, new features are always added such as machine learning, python, R and other tools and features.
+The reason why it's called a work in progress is that software always changes.
+New features are always added such as machine learning, python, R and other tools and features.
 As new screens are created the site can be updated.

 <b>Technical Highlights</b></br>